 Noticing how you feel daily and practice Pilates with awareness and intention.
 Working with your breath and your body noticing where your blockages are and releasing tension with simple body awareness and loving attention.

-Bone alignment is fundamental practice of Pilates – placing your bones in a way that allows safe and easy movement and releases restriction.
+Bone alignment is a fundamental practice of Pilates – placing your bones in a way that allows safe and easy movement and releases restriction.

 Human skeleton: bone alignment